OpenRockets/web-dev-error-solutions/errors/nextjs/next-js-middleware-handling-error-you-cannot-use-next-js-middleware-in-a-page-that-uses-getserversideprops-or-getstaticprops/README.md

+# 🐞 Next.js Middleware: Handling `Error: You cannot use Next.js Middleware in a page that uses getServerSideProps or getStaticProps`

 This document addresses a common error encountered when using Next.js Middleware with pages that also utilize `getServerSideProps` or `getStaticProps`.
 This error arises because middleware runs *before* these data fetching functions, creating a conflict.
 Middleware is designed to modify requests before they reach the page rendering process, while `getServerSideProps` and `getStaticProps` are responsible for generating page content.
 They cannot coexist directly within the same page.